 - to oversee management of the policy;

 - to keep the Governing Body fully informed;

-- to work closely with the Inclusion Manager and SENCO
+- to work closely with the Inclusion Manager.

-The role of SENCO:
+The role of the Inclusion Manager:

-- to take responsibility for the day-to-day operation of the school's inclusion policy; - to plan and co-ordinate the school's strategies for identifying children with SEN ; - to advise on and, where appropriate, carry out more detailed assessment; - to advise on the appropriate teaching arrangements for children with SEND and to assist with the planning and implementation of individual and group learning programmes; - to co-ordinate and manage an effective provision monitoring system, outlining additional provision throughout the school; - to oversee an efficient system for monitoring, recording and tracking progress of children with SEND, including maintaining a register of such children;
+- to take responsibility for the day-to-day operation of the school's inclusion policy; - to plan and co-ordinate the school's strategies for identifying children with SEN; - to advise on, and where appropriate carry out, more detailed assessment; - to advise on the appropriate teaching arrangements for children with SEND and to assist with the planning and implementation of individual and group learning programmes; - to co-ordinate and manage an effective provision monitoring system, outlining additional provision throughout the school;

-- to ensure continuity for children with SEN from class to class; - in conjunction with the ICT co-ordinator, to use information and communications technology to help pupils gain access to the curriculum as an aid to teaching and learning; - to identify and make provision for training needs; school-based or on courses; involving teaching staff and /or Teaching Assistants (TAs); - to ensure that regular discussion takes place with parents of children with SEN; - to seek the views of children with SEN, and to take them into account when planning; - to link with feeder and host schools to ensure smooth transition and to liaise with schools during mid- year admissions where appropriate; - In conjunction with outside agencies, to use the Children Index to share relevant information, where appropriate; - to use the East Sussex SEN Self- Review Tool for reflection and self- evaluation, to form a basis for future development.
+- to oversee an efficient system for monitoring, recording and tracking progress of children with SEND, including maintaining a register of such children; - to ensure continuity for children with SEN from class to class; - in conjunction with the ICT co-ordinator, to use information and communications technology to help pupils gain access to the curriculum as an aid to teaching and learning; - to identify and make provision for training needs; school-based or on courses; involving teaching staff and /or Teaching Assistants (TAs); - to ensure that regular discussion takes place with parents of children with SEN; - to seek the views of children with SEN, and to take them into account when planning; - to link with feeder and host schools to ensure smooth transition and to liaise with schools during mid- year admissions where appropriate; - In conjunction with outside agencies, to use the Children Index and the Common Assessment Form (CAF) process to share relevant information, where appropriate; - To use the East Sussex SEN Self- Review Tool for reflection and selfevaluation, to form a basis for future development.